jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_chartstoolbar.md

 Show all items | Do not filter the contents of the chart.
 Show top 5 items | Filter out all but the top 5 data series that appear in the chart.
 Show top 10 items | Filter out all but the top 10 data series that appear in the chart.
 Custom... | Create a custom filter from the available parameters.
-For more information, see Configure properties - Filtering page.
+For more information, see [Configure properties - Filtering page][enterprise_display_chartsproperties_filter].